TimSeaM/SC1015-Mini-Project-/README.md

 IDK if this is needed?
 ## Conclusion
 - The initially chosen predicting factors all have a very big positive effect on life span.
 The closer to their upper limit they are, the higher the avg lifespan.
-- mmmmmm
+- There is a clear indication that disease statistic, while an indicator of life expectancy, do not matter as much as the allocation of the countries' resources.

 - Income Composition of Resources is the most important indicator of Life Expectancy.
 The closer it is to the max values, the better the Life Expectancy.
-- Out of all the 3 models we implemented, Logistic Regression performed the best while Linear regression performed the worst.
+- Out of all the 3 models we implemented, Logistic Regression performed the best at over 90% while Linear regression performed the worst at under 30%.
-- There is a clear indication that disease statistic, while an indicator of life expectancy, do not matter as much as the allocation of the countries' resources.
 - This concludes that how a country uses its income, is the most important datapoint to extrapolate Life expectancy from.
-As "Income Composition of Resources" measures how good a country is at utilizing its resources, from 0 to 1, the closer it is to 1, the more efficient and effective that ultilisation is, the higher the country's life expectancy will be.
+As "Income Composition of Resources" measures how good a country is at utilizing its resources, from 0 to 1, the closer it is to 1, the more efficient and effective that ultilisation is,thus the higher the country's life expectancy will be.

 ## Key learning points
 - Data Cleaning